 The full recipe with measurements is in the recipe card below.

-Preheat the oven to 325° F (162° C).
+Step 1: Preheat the oven to 325°F (162°C).
 Then, insert a sharp knife into the roast.
-Push it through the center and rotate to create a tunnel.
+Push it through the center.

-Remove the casings and stuff the chorizo into the opening, along with crushed garlic.
-Generously season the roast with salt and pepper.
+Step 4: Then, stuff it with the crushed garlic cloves.
+Generously season the roast with kosher salt and black pepper.

-Warm olive oil in a Dutch oven.
-Then, add the roast to sear.
-Brown each side for 2-3 minutes to create a nice crust.
+Step 5: Warm the olive oil in a Dutch oven.
+Then, add the roast.
+Brown each side for 2-3 minutes, creating nice sear.
 Set the roast aside.

-Stir in the tomato paste, tomatoes, cumin, paprika, coriander, and onion powder.
+Step 7: Stir in the tomato paste, ground cumin, paprika, coriander, and onion powder.
 Cook for 30 seconds until they become aromatic.

-Deglaze the pot with beef broth and red wine, scraping up any brown bits left by the meat.
+Step 8: Deglaze the pot with diced tomatoes, beef broth, and red wine, scraping up any brown bits left behind from searing the beef.

-- I provide the instructions for creating a hole in the roast to fill with chorizo.
-When inserting the knife, go most of the way through the roast but not through the other end.
-Otherwise, you will need to tie the roast with cooking twine to ensure it stays together.
+- Insert the knife into the roast, going most of the way but not through the other end.
+Otherwise, you may need need to tie the roast with cooking twine to ensure it stays together.
 You can also ask the butcher to create a small hole in the middle of the roast if you want it done more professionally.

-If you love this recipe, try one of these beef favorites!
+If you enjoy the meal, try one of these dinner recipes!

 - Air Fried Plantains